bachdx96/procedural-terrain-generation/README.md

 ## To be implemented

-✅ Better stitching between different chunks
+✅ Better stitching between different chunks using Transvoxel algorithm

 ✅ Better render shader